leogoldman/Qualtrics_MTurk_Guide/Helpful_MTurk_Links.md

 **MTurk Demographics Tracker**

 Link: http://demographics.mturk-tracker.com/
-Description: Lets you observe demograhpics of the MTurk worker pool by gender, country, age, income, and more.
+Description: Lets you observe demographics of the MTurk worker pool by gender, country, age, income, and more.
 This is ongoing, so statistics are up to date.